open/close all folders

 - The Brute: Again, Luke Gallows.

-- Costume Copycat: In 2006, Hankinson was the masked Kane who briefly tormented the regular one.
+- Costume Copycat: In 2006, Hankinson was the masked Kane who briefly tormented the real one.

 - Crouching Moron, Hidden Badass: Festus would be catatonic most of the time, staring blankly into space with his tongue hanging out while Jesse dragged him around.
 But when the bell rang, Festus would wake up and kick some ass until that very same bell rang again to send him back into his gentle state.

-- Drugs Are Bad: We found out later that Luke Gallows was Festus, and his far off look was because of a drug addiction.
+- Drugs Are Bad: We found out later that Luke Gallows was Festus, and his far off look was because of a drug addiction, which CM Punk saved him from.

 - Expy: With his similar tights and moveset, Jesse was one to Rob Van Dam of all people.

-- Mistreatment-Induced Betrayal: After Luke had enough of CM Punk's bullshit left the Straight Edge Society.
+- Mistreatment-Induced Betrayal: After Luke had enough of CM Punk and left the Straight Edge Society.

 - Red Baron: "Corn Fed Colossus" for Festus.